CURRENT NEWS ITEMS

 Alternatives" section of the Yellow Pages.

-that do not provide abortions but rather seek to persuade expectant mothers to
+provide abortions but rather seek to persuade expectant mothers to keep their

 The suit alleges that "Dr. Emily" deceptively placed ads in the "Abortion